islamz1214/onedrive-automation/README.md

 Create a microsoft account at https://login.live.com

-Create a config.js file in the root directory and paste the following (input microsoft credentials):
+Create a .env file in the root directory and paste the following (input microsoft credentials):

-    const config = {
-        email: '',
-        password: '',
-    }

-    module.exports = { config };

-Create an empty "downloads" folder in the root directory
+    ONEDRIVE_EMAIL=[your one drive email]
+    ONEDRIVE_PASSWORD=[your one drive password]

 Run -> npm install